Traditional infrastructure investments to Protect Our Waters

 Protecting Our Waters uses underground storage tanks and tunnels to store water during storms.
 When heavy rains fill the sewer pipes, regulator stations send the water into storage until the storm is over.

 When there is room in the pipes, the water travels to a regional treatment plant.
 Operators can also sometimes make adjustments during storms and use existing pipes to hold more water.
 This is called “system optimization.”
-King County is building CSO storage projects in North Beach, Magnolia, West Seattle, and the Rainier Valley.
+King County has recently built CSO storage projects in North Beach, Magnolia, West Seattle, and the Rainier Valley.

 Treatment: Clean & disinfect polluted water